apache/royale-docs/component-sets/jewel/jewel-radiobutton.md

 ## Relevant Beads

-Unlike other components in Royale, the Jewel `RadioButton` does not have beads for _View_, _Controller_ or _Model_ in the Javascript platform.
+Unlike other components in Royale, the Jewel `RadioButton` does not have beads for _View_, _Controller_ or _Model_ in the JavaScript platform.

-On the other hand, you can add to it other common Jewel control beads to provide more functionality.
+On the other hand, you can add other common Jewel control beads to it to provide more functionality.
 Many Jewel controls share these beads.

 ### Common Beads